animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 As we can see above, the code remains almost the same.
 Although I prefer using the former approach rather than the latter as it weeds out unnecessary instantiation of the `services` again from the service provider.
 With this using an IEnumerable instance, we get all the required instances registered for a type and hence we can sort those out.

-The problem with this solution, although it does solve the initial issue of not getting all the desired types, is that it is not testable as we will have troubles mocking either the `GetServices` method on `IServiceProvider` or the `First` method and getting the required matching service.
+The problem with this solution, although it does solve the initial issue of not getting all the desired types, is that it is not testable as we will have trouble mocking either the `GetServices` method on `IServiceProvider` or the `First` method and getting the required matching service.

 ### Using a custom resolver

-To solve above problems, we are building another wrapper that can resolve it in a testable and extensible way.
-The first thing we would do is preferable setup an `enum`, although we could work with strings as well but my personal preference is to use and `enum` over a string.
+To solve the above problems, we are building another wrapper that can resolve it in a testable and extensible way.
+The first thing we would do is preferably set up an `enum`, although we could work with strings as well my personal preference is to use an `enum` over a string.

 ```c#
 public enum ServiceType